 911 is intended for emergencies.
 If the situation seems urgent and has the potential to become dangerous, call 911.
 If you are unsure if your situation is an emergency, dial 911.
 All other calls should be directed to our non-emergency number at 850-606-5800.

 Any incident that threatens health, life or property should be reported to 911.
 Examples include: crimes that are in progress as well as fires or medical problems requiring emergency assistance.

 Any call that is not emergent in nature should be handled on our non emergency line 606-5800.
 Examples include: lost pets, late reports such as your car being broken into or your house being vandalized overnight.
 If you are ever unsure, CALL 911.

 The non-emergency number is available 24-hours a day and can be used when calling 911 may not be appropriate.

 Examples of when you should call the non-emergency number:

 If you’re not sure, call 911.
 Our call takers are trained to determine the severity of situations and send appropriate help.

 The length of a 911 varies based on the severity and circumstances involved with each situation.

 Complaints and compliments can be handled two ways.
-You can either call the non-emergency number and ask to speak to the supervisor on duty, or you can click on the following link to provide comments online
+You can either call the non-emergency number and ask to speak to the supervisor on duty, or you can click here to provide comments online.

 When you dial 911 from a traditional landline telephone, one that is wired into a house or other building, the location from which you are calling is displayed on a computer screen.
 If you cannot speak, either because of a communications impairment, illness or crime in progress, a law enforcement officer will be sent to your location to check for any trouble.
 If you are ill or being kept from talking by an intruder, leave the telephone off the hook.
 Any noise that we can hear will help us determine the most appropriate response.
 We will stay on the line until the responders arrive on scene.